The new Nest Doorbell is a smarter video doorbell that costs less | CNN Underscored

 Granted, the Nest Doorbell doesn’t have the same radar and 3D motion-sensing technology that Ring’s Video Doorbell 2 Pro offers, but the ability to customize what kind of alerts you receive for specific zones does a fantastic job of cutting down on errant motion alerts.

-For instance, we set the activity zone to monitor the entirety of the camera’s field-of-view and then went through and indicated we wanted it to record for passing vehicles, but not alert us.
+For instance, we set the activity zone to monitor the entirety of the camera’s field of view and then went through and indicated we wanted it to record for passing vehicles, but not alert us.
 We also asked it to set it to record animals, but again, forgo push notifications.
 However, we set the camera to watch for packages and people.

 We’ve routinely (and without issue) received alerts when a person has been identified, and when a package has been left we’ve received an alert letting us know one is there.
-Later, after retrieving the delivery, we receive a second alert letting us know a person was seen and that the package appears to have been picked up.
+Later, after retrieving the delivery, we received a second alert letting us know a person was seen and that the package appeared to have been picked up.

 This is exactly how it worked with Nest Hello, but instead of having to pay $6 a month, it’s free.
 For everyone.
 A rarity when it comes to the rest of the video doorbell industry.
 There are, of course, still two Nest Aware subscription plans that add some extra functionality.
-Nest Aware comes with either 30 or 60 days of video storage, instead of the included 3-days, and adds familiar faces for alerts that tell you exactly who is at the door.
+Nest Aware comes with either 30 or 60 days of video storage, instead of the included three days, and adds familiar faces for alerts that tell you exactly who is at the door.
 Here’s how Nest Aware pricing breaks down:

-- Nest Aware: $6 per month or $60 per year for 30 days of recorded video event history.
+- Nest Aware: $6 per month or $60 per year for 30 days of recorded video event history

-- Nest Aware Plus: $12 per month or $120 per year for 60 days of recorded video event history.
+- Nest Aware Plus: $12 per month or $120 per year for 60 days of recorded video event history

 Both plans cover an unlimited number of cameras — so if you decide to add a Nest Cam, you won’t have to pay extra.